CMU-Perceptual-Computing-Lab/openpose/doc/modules/3d_reconstruction_module.md

 ## Camera Calibration
 The user must manually get the intrinsic and extrinsic parameters of the stereo-cameras.
-Note, we will assume `Flir` cameras, which is specified by default with the flag `--camera_parameter_folder "models/cameraParameters/flir/"`.
+Note, we will assume `Flir` cameras, which is specified by default with the flag `--camera_parameter_path "models/cameraParameters/flir/"`.
 Otherwise, change the path to your camera name accordingly.

 There are 2 alternatives to calibrate the cameras: